linbug/Glock/README.md

 ## **Configuration**

 Change "your_email@gmail.com" to your email address (or your preferred calendar address, if you have more than one calendar).
 Google will ask you for authorisation the first time you use it.
-Then forever after your login details will be stored in the mysterious "calendar.dat" file somewhere on your hard drive....
+Then forever after your login details will be stored in the mysterious "calendar.dat" file in your home directory.
+This path can be set manually by changing the `le_rue_de_calendardat` variable.

 You also need to link "track" and "untrack" to running the script: